Music and Dance in Old Painting

 — Christie's Paris (@christiesparis) June 29, 2017

 Each of these musicians is represented alone with his instrument, against a neutral background.
 The simple beret, the badly cut beard and the naked shoulder of the bagpiper describe a musician of the peasant class.
-The effects of shadows and light give him presence and even psychology.
+The effects of shadows and light give him presence and psychology.

 Indeed ter Brugghen, who worked in Utrecht, may have known Caravaggio on a trip to Rome and was one of his first followers.
-The ancient paintings of Caravagesque style are rare in the market, and prices are always high.
-It is estimated $ 4 million.
+The bagpipe player was sold for for $ 10.2M from a lower estimate of $ 4M by Sotheby's on January 29, 2009, lot 40.
+The image is shared by Wikimedia.

 1624 A Merry Group by Gerrit van Honthorst